mr-ryann/vibeathon/replit.md

-# VibeOS - AI Content Creation Platform
+# Nexus - AI Content Creation Platform

 ## Overview
-VibeOS is an AI-powered content creation platform that helps creators build their brand on autopilot.
+Nexus is an AI-powered content creation platform that helps creators build their brand on autopilot.
 The platform combines trend hunting, AI-generated content, and sponsor outreach to help creators grow their audience and revenue.

 **Current State:** Successfully imported and configured for Replit environment.